 ** This blog post has caused quite a stir in some circles.
-Please be kind on comments.
+Be sure you read the entire article before posting a comment and please be kind on comments.
 I love differing opinions, but I will not allow foul language.
 I also encourage you to read this Bible Study post on submission which I wrote that explains, with scripture, a Biblical picture of marriage.
 My husband is not abusive, and I encourage you to read more of my posts so you can see evidence.
 This post shows one moment in time, one moment in my marriage, where I learned a valuable truth. **

 “Please, go to your room!”